 And sleep may factor into the twitching of your middle finger, but first, what would cause one’s middle finger to repeatedly twitch in the first place?

-“Twitching of middle finger — this may have been due to overuse (hopefully you’re not flipping people the bird all day!) or muscle strain,” begins Joseph Krainin, MD, board certified in sleep medicine and neurology and founder of the online sleep apnea clinic Singular Sleep.
+“Twitching of middle finger — this may have been due to overuse (hopefully you’re not flipping people the bird all day!) or muscle strain,” begins Joseph Krainin, MD, who is board certified in sleep medicine and neurology.

 Dr. Krainin continues, “If you’re, say, writing all day and under stress so you’re really pressing hard on that pen with your middle finger, it might have been the trigger for the twitching.